maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 ```

 Note that each task only does one check `t.now() >= sec`, then yields.
-On my PC, python can do that ~20 million times in 1 second.
+On my PC, Python can do that ~20 million times in 1 second.
 So, 500 million cycles gives a runtime of ~25 seconds.

 ``` text